Minority and underrepresented scholarship programs

 close icon

-Applicants must be full-time fourth year medical students who are from an underrepresented group (including racial and ethnic minorities, LGBTQ+-identified and gender nonconforming individuals, individuals from disadvantaged backgrounds and those with disabilities) and are in good standing at a LCME-accredited U.S. medical school.
-Third year students who have completed their core clerkships in medicine, surgery, pediatrics and obstetrics may also apply.
+Applicants must be full-time fourth year medical students who are from an underrepresented group, including historically marginalized racial and ethnic groups, LGBTQIA+ people and individuals with disabilities who are also in good standing at a LCME-accredited U.S. medical school.

 Housing